 Bamberg also has sold his photographs in many Southern California stores and galleries.
 His books, "Digital Art Photography for Dummies" and three books in the "Quick and Easy " photography book series describes the process from taking a photograph to printing and framing it.

 Many universities have strict policies for students who submit late assignments.
 Some leave the penalties up to the instructor, and others slap the point deductions independent of what the professor decides.

-2. If a professional submits an assignment haphazardly, he/she is likely going to get it back to redo regardless of the due date.
+1. In the real world of writing and project management if you give your superior written notice that your work will be late (with an acceptable excuse) it's usually an acceptable process if the assignment submission delay isn't too long of a period of time.
+The thinking here is it's better the job be done correctly than not, despite the time it's turned in.2.
+If a professional submits an assignment haphazardly, he/she is likely going to get it back to redo regardless of the due date.
 That process (submitting an assignment with many errors on-time) creates animosity between the professional and his/her superior in addition to the work being late, further complicating the entire process.
 Better the work be done correctly a few days late than go through both the conflict and frustration of working with an inferior piece of work.